-ART182 Adobe Illustrator Techniques 1 cr. hr.
+Adobe Illustrator Techniques

 This design course will introduce students to the Adobe Illustrator.
 Emphasis is on vector illustration.
 This course provides an opportunity to explore and get a basic understanding if Illustrator.
 Students will be required to provide some individual supplies for this course.
 No prerequisites.